Transplant and Pulmonary Hypertension

 Lung transplants can be a great financial burden.
 There are a variety of medical and non-medical costs associated with the transplant process including pre-transplant evaluation and testing, surgery, follow-up care and testing fees, rehabilitation, food, lodging and travel expenses if you must relocate near the transplant center, child care and lost wages if your employer doesn’t pay for the time you or family members spend away from work.
 While your social worker and financial coordinator will help you understand how you can best afford these costs, the following is some helpful information to clarify the process.

 The first thing to come to terms with is that lung transplants are very expensive procedures.
-The United Network for Organ Sharing reports that a double lung transplant, including the organ procurement fee, hospital costs, physician fees and the cost of evaluation, follow-up and immunosuppressant drugs, can come to about $543,900.
-A heart and lung transplant can cost $655,600 or more.
-Please note that these are estimates and that each institution establishes its own price for transplant surgery.
-Moreover, these costs do not include non-medical costs associated with transplant (i.e. transportation, lodging, etc.).
+Each institution establishes its own price for transplant surgery.
+Costs can also include non-medical costs associated with transplant (i.e. transportation, lodging, etc.).

 There are several sources of funding that patients typically turn to in order to fund their transplant: